PDC & BDO World Darts Championship Betting Offers

 A big consequence of darts revival following a dismal period in the late 1980’s was the split between the older British Darts Organisation (BDO) and the newer, elite, Professional Darts Corporation (PDC).
 Some fans find it annoying there are two competing organisations but there is one huge bonus that comes from this set up, two back to back world championships for darts lovers to enjoy.

-The PDC Championship, runs from the 13th December 2018 to 1st January 2019 sees the world’s top PDC players compete for a prize fund over £1.8 million with £400k for the winner.
-Last year the Rob Cross won his first ever PDC championship beating the 14 time champion Phil Taylor in his 20th, and last, final, will he do it again, or will Van Gerwen reaffirm his authority?
+The PDC Championship, runs from the 12th December 2019 to 1st January 2020 sees the world’s top PDC players compete for a prize fund of £2.5 million with £500k for the winner.
+Last year the MVG won his third PDC championship beating first time finalist Michael Smith.
+Will we see a new champion in 2020, or will Van Gerwen reaffirm himself as the player of this generation?
 All the action is broadcast on Sky Sports live from Alexandra Palace in London.

-Just five days later the BDO World Championships begins at the home of darts, the Lakeside, and runs from 6th to 14th January 2018.
-The event, shown now on Channel 4, doesn’t carry the prize money (£340k, winner £100k) or celebrity seen at the PDC event but nevertheless witnesses some fantastic darts from world leading players.
+Just four days later the BDO World Championships begins at the home of darts, the Lakeside, and runs from 4th to 12th January 2019.
+The event, shown now on Europsort (and free-to-air channel Quest), doesn’t carry the prize money (£340k, winner £100k) or celebrity seen at the PDC event but nevertheless witnesses some fantastic darts from world leading players.
 Whichever event you prefer we’ve got all the best darts deals on this page to help you enhance your winnings at both world championships.

 The PDC Championship is played in a sets format, each set has five legs, in effect it is the first player to get to 3 legs wins the set.
 A leg is won by the first player to throw from 501 to 0 with a double number required to finish the leg (e.g. 32 left requires double 16 to get out).